 *This post contains affiliate links.
 Thank you for your support!*

-Fish has always been really people-friendly and especially enjoys the attention of young children.
-When we’re out hiking with him he’s more than happy to roll over so kids can pet his belly.
-He’s extremely tolerant and we can trust him to remain gentle.
-Chips on the other hand, is a little more weary of strangers – especially loud ones.
-He prefers hiding behind a tree or on our shoulders as people go by.
+Fish has always enjoyed meeting new people people and especially loves attention from young children.
+When we’re out hiking with him, he’s happy to roll over so kids can pet his belly.
+Chips, on the other hand, is a little more weary of strangers – especially loud ones.
+He prefers hiding behind a tree or riding on our shoulders as people go by.

-Before embarking on your first outdoor adventure with your kitty, make sure you have a backpack or cat carrier that they’re comfortable riding in and that you don’t mind carrying along.
-This will be their “safe place” and you’ll always want to have it with you.
+Before embarking on your first outdoor adventure with your kitty, you’ll need some gear.
+Start with a harness that fits well and is comfortable for your cat.
+Also make sure you have a backpack style carrier that your cat likes riding in.
+This will be their “safe place,” and you’ll always want to have it with you.

-When Fish and Chips were just kittens we got them used to riding in our backpacks and found this to be incredibly helpful.
-Not only was it a way of carrying them when they got tired, but it provided them with somewhere to go when they felt scared or nervous.
-This meant that they would be more likely to run towards us than away from us when they were frightened.
+Fish and Chips were just kittens when we started hiking with them.
+Teaching them to ride in our backpacks was incredibly helpful.
+Not only could we carry them when they got tired, but it provided them somewhere to go when they felt scared or nervous.
+Over time, they learned to run toward us if they were frightened.

 Back in February, Fish tore ligaments in his knee (while playing indoors, ironically).
 That kind of injury takes a long time to heal, and affected his balance and his ability to jump and climb.

-We could tell that he was feeling extremely vulnerable and would display signs of defensive aggression when he was afraid.
-This was completely unlike him as he’s always been a very confident cat, so it’s been a process to make him feel more comfortable and safe.
-He can’t balance well enough to ride on our normal backpacks right now, so we’re using a pet carrier style backpack and going out of our way to ensure he’s not afraid – especially when we’re somewhere unfamiliar to him.
+When we started taking him out after the injury, we could tell that he felt vulnerable and afraid.
+It’s been a process to make him feel more comfortable and safe, especially since he can’t balance well enough to ride on our normal backpacks right now!
+We’re using a pet carrier backpack, and it’s working great.
+He still gets to go along, but he feels safe and is secure.
 If you cat is naturally more skittish, a pet carrier pack may be best for you, too.

-If you want to try introducing your cat to dogs, it’s best to start with a dog you’re confident will behave and make sure your cat is somewhere he feels safe.
-When meeting unfamiliar dogs on the trail, it’s generally a better idea to pick your cat up or put him up high, and let him decide if he wants to meet the dog.
-Just because a dog owners believe their dog is good with cats, doesn’t always mean the dog will react well towards your cats, especially if they’re showing aggression.
+Still, when meeting unfamiliar dogs on the trail, it’s a good idea to pick your cat up and let him decide if he wants to meet the dog.
+Also, just because a dog’s owner believes their pup is good with cats, it doesn’t always mean the dog will react well towards your cats.
+It’s always best to err on the safe side.

-I believe that cat owners should have every right to take their feline friends outdoors.
+I believe that cat owners have every right to take their feline friends outdoors.
 However, not all people feel the same or are willing to make accommodations.
-It’s important to remember that dog owners have been bringing their canines out for a lot longer and we should respect that by allowing them to continue to have places to bring their dogs where they don’t have to worry about running into cats.
+It’s important to remember that dog owners have been bringing their pets along for a lot longer.
+We respect that by allowing them to continue to have places to bring their dogs where they don’t have to be concerned about running into cats.

 On the other end of the spectrum, some people are over the moon to meet our cats on the trail.
 These are the interactions we love.
-We always laugh when people are caught off guard by the cats hanging over our shoulders and we love hearing stories from people who have tried to do the same thing.
+People are caught off guard by the cats hanging over our shoulders, and we love hearing stories from people who have tried to do the same thing.

-We also get asked frequently if people can take our photo, which we’re usually more than happy to do because we enjoy sharing the message and showing people that it’s possible!
-So if you ever happen to see us out on a hike feel free to stop and say hi, just make sure you offer to pet Fish or he’ll be very offended.
+We also get asked frequently if people can take our photo, which we’re usually more than happy to do!
+We enjoy sharing the message and showing people that it’s possible to enjoy hiking with cats.
+So if you happen to see us out on a hike, feel free to stop and say hi.
+Just make sure you offer to pet Fish or he’ll be very offended.